syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/django-server-custom-binding.md

 - **CRUD alignment:** "createLending" (POST), "updateLending" (PUT), and "deleteLending" (DELETE) match DRF endpoints expected by `ModelViewSet`, enabling `dataSourceChanged` to complete edits with `endEdit()`.
 - **Resilience & clarity:** `request()` handles JSON and `204 No Content`. `keepColonsReadable()` preserves legibility in DevTools, and helper mappers keep filter translation explicit and maintainable.

-The client service bridges Syncfusion<sup style="font-size:70%">&reg;</sup> Grid Custom Binding with DRF's REST API and query parameter conventions.
+The client service bridges Angular Grid Custom Binding with DRF's REST API and query parameter conventions.

 ### Step 6: Integrate Syncfusion Angular Grid with custom binding

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid custom databinding feature integrates with the Django REST API through event-driven calls.
+The Angular Grid custom databinding feature integrates with the Django REST API through event-driven calls.
 Grid actions (paging, sorting, filtering, searching) are sent via **dataStateChange**, and CRUD is sent via **dataSourceChanged**.
 The component uses the shared `apiClient` service (created in the previous step) to translate Grid state into DRF query parameters and to call REST endpoints.

 **Instructions:**